build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ```

 6.3.
 Next define the Event Target Resource.
 When creating this resource you can add an extra bit of readability into the email notification by defining an [Input Transformer](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-input-transformer-tutorial.html).
 This customizes what EventBridge passes to the event target.
-Below we are getting the GuardDuty ID, the Region, and the EC2 Instance ID and we are creating an input tempalte that elaborates a bit on the message.
+Below we are getting the GuardDuty ID, the Region, and the EC2 Instance ID and we are creating an input template that elaborates a bit on the message.
 You can see below that we have created an input template that makes use of the detail information in the GuardDuty finding in the email message that is sent.

 ```